mbbischoff/website/_posts/2019-01-7-professional-ghostbusting.md

 Imagine this: you’re in an email back-and-forth with a client who has hired you to design a new website for them.
 After they’ve paid a deposit and you’ve started the project, you have a question about how big the logo should be.
 You dash off a quick email to the client to ask them.
 And you wait.
 Maybe you figure it will take them a business day or so to respond.
 But then you hear nothing for days.
 Days turn into weeks.
 Radio silence.
 You’ve been (un)professionally ghosted.

 Why does this happen?
 It’s not always just that folks are busy.
 It’s often a more specific kind of anxiety and friction that causes this particular supernatural phenomenon.
-Maybe something in your email raised follow-up questions, maybe more stakeholders behind the scenes need to be consulted, or maybe it felt like things were getting more expensive or more complicated, even if you didn’t directly say so.
+Maybe something in your email raised follow up questions, maybe more stakeholders behind the scenes need to be consulted, or maybe it felt like things were getting more expensive or more complicated, even if you didn’t directly say so.
 Professional ghosting happens when the ghoster _can’t_ immediately respond because they’re missing something and scared to admit it for fear of looking unprepared or under-resourced.
 And then it’s too late, new emails are already pouring in and yours has indefinitely.

 While this trend of ghosting in work contexts isn’t new, it does seem like it’s on the rise.
 Both anecdotally in my work and industry-wide, more employees and companies are noticing ghosting behavior from their [colleagues](https://www.hrbartender.com/2016/recruiting/professional-ghosting-new-no/), [bosses](https://www.washingtonpost.com/business/2018/12/12/workers-are-ghosting-their-employers-like-bad-dates/), and [reports](https://medium.com/brilliantforge/stop-ghosting-its-damaging-your-professional-reputation-44b2a200cc38).
 How can we fix it?
 Let’s fire up our proton packs and figure it out.
 [I ain’t afraid of no ghosts](https://www.youtube.com/watch?v=m9We2XsVZfc).